kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Binding of anti-receptor antibody
 	E. Complement activation

+#### Answer: B. Systemic anaphylaxis - ?

 ### Q3.69
 A 22-year-old woman has a solitary thyroid nodule.
 Which of the following statements about a solitary thyroid nodule is true?

-	A. Hot nodules are much more likely to be neoplastic than cold ones
+	A. Hot nodules are much more likely to be neoplastic than cold ones - F
 	B. Ultrasonography is a useful investigation for distinguishing cystic from solid lesions
-	C. Excision biopsy has no role in the management of a solitary thyroid nodule
+	C. Excision biopsy has no role in the management of a solitary thyroid nodule - F
-	D. The actual type of a neoplasm is always determined by FNA cytology (FNAC)
+	D. The actual type of a neoplasm is always determined by FNA cytology (FNAC) - F
-	E. Sudden increase in the size of a solitary nodule over a period of 24 hours is a definite sign of malignancy
+	E. Sudden increase in the size of a solitary nodule over a period of 24 hours is a definite sign of malignancy - F

+#### Answer: B. Ultrasonography is a useful investigation for distinguishing cystic from solid lesions - ?

 ### Q3.70
 Tamoxifen is a chemopreventive agent in breast cancer.
 Which of the following statements about tamoxifen is true?

 	A. It causes breast epithelial cells to rest in G0 phase
-	B. It is effective for women with hormone-receptor-negative breast cancer
+	B. It is effective for women with hormone-receptor-negative breast cancer - F
-	C. It has no effect on other body tissues and organs apart from the breast
+	C. It has no effect on other body tissues and organs apart from the breast - F
-	D. It is not effective in premenopausal patients
+	D. It is not effective in premenopausal patients - F
 	E. It has side-effects similar to those of natural progesterone

+#### Answer: A. It causes breast epithelial cells to rest in G0 phase - ?

 ## Questions 3.71-3.80